24 December 2025

 the house of the God of Jacob,

-that he may teach us his
+he may teach us his ways

 and